 Is it worth it?

-I probably won’t be putting my son in tights when he’s four.
+I do own some baby socks, as I like to use them as newborn scratch mittens.
+It’s also fair to say that I probably won’t be putting my son in tights when he’s four.
 But I think they’re a practical addition to most baby boy’s and toddler boy’s wardrobes.
-Do put your son in tights?
+Would you put your son in tights?